 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This decreases the amount of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
-It also will take less natural gas to create the same rate of heat when compared to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This limits the amount of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to create the same volume of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If you don’t schedule routine maintenance, the equipment may have a significantly shorter life span.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Generally speaking, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may not last as long.

-Usually, condensing furnaces are more require a large upfront cost than non-condensing furnaces.
-This is because of their increased efficiency and the added components required to capture any wasted heat from its exhaust gases.
-However, the extra energy savings can often recoup the price of purchase.
-So ultimately, it may be worthwhile investing in a condensing furnace.
+For the most part, condensing furnaces are more expensive than non-condensing furnaces.
+This is partially for their increased efficiency and the additional components needed to capture any wasted heat from its exhaust gases.
+However, the additional energy savings can frequently cover the cost of purchase.
+So ultimately, it may be more cost efficient to consider investing in a condensing furnace.

 Guide to Variable-Speed Furnaces